wyatty/wyatty.github.io/index.md

 * Helping the agent learn human behavior reliably and without overfitting
 * Incorporating human preferences into the agent’s actions
 * Training a multi task RL agent
+* Training a generalist agent from offline RL
 * Monitoring agents in production
 * [Ask me](#contact)